rgerosa/AnalysisCode/README.md

 	interaction : type of interaction in case of DM analysis mediatorMass : mass of the higgs boson in case of Higgs invisible, mediator mass for DM analysis DMMass : DM mass
+	isCutAndCount : set to true when you want to produce a workspace for a cut and count analysis
+	normalizeSignal: when doing a cut and count, you can decide to change the signal normalization to a reference value (typically 1 to extract model independent limit on the production cross section)
+	xAxisSelection: in case of 1D templates, limits to be considered for the cut and count -> should match bin limits of the tempalte.root histograms
+	yAxisSelection: to be set when performing a 2D analysis, i.e. a 1D un-rolled histograms derived from a 2D (y-axis range of integration for the cut and count)

 There is an automatic script to produce all the workspace for all the signal mass points in one shot .. so that each worksapce can be use to run the limit since signal, data and backgroudn templates are there in each root file.